yuliana-shakhvalieva/machine-learning/Homework_4/README.md

 ## Homework_4

-Implemetion of perceptron and testing it on MNIST.
+Implementation of perceptron and testing it on MNIST.

 #### Files:
 + hw04_task.ipynb - notebook with tasks;